microse-rpc/microse-node/README.md

-If a module doesn't have a default class exported, the module it it self will be used instead, moreover, if the module exports an default object, it will be used as a  prototype, when creating a new instance of the module, a deep clone will be created, if an argument is passed, it will be merged into the new object.
+If a module doesn't have a default class exported, the module it it self will be used instead, moreover, if the module exports an default object, it will be used as a  prototype when creating a new instance of the module, and a deep clone will be created, if an argument is passed, it will be merged into the new object.

 ```typescript
 // src/config.ts